CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Background

 \subsection{MPC-based ML Frameworks}

-MPC-based ML frameworks run ML training/inference without the parties having to reveal their secret data or model weights to others.
-Existing frameworks can be categorized into either \emph{client-server MPC} or \emph{multi-server MPC}.
-Client-server MPC~\cite{minionn, gazelle, secureml, delphi, cheetah, cryptflow2, ezpc, bolt, bumblebee, reagen_asplos} assumes MPC between a powerful server and a less-powerful client device (\emph{e.g.}, smartphone).
-They run linear layers only on the server using homomorphic encryption (HE), and the use of expensive HE and the client device's limited capabilities make them generally slower than multi-server MPC.

-Multi-server MPC~\cite{cryptgpu, aby3, cryptflow, falcon, securenn, charmeleon, astra, blaze, flash, trident, crypten, sigma, orca} assumes MPC between two or more equally powerful servers performing balanced compute.
-The user may participate as one of the parties (Figure~\ref{fig:mpc}, top) or offload compute to multiple non-colluding servers by generating and sending \emph{secret shares} of its data (Figure~\ref{fig:mpc}, bottom).
-Multi-server MPC is generally faster~\cite{hummingbird} when applicable, and this paper will focus the discussion on multi-server MPC frameworks (especially, CrypTen~\cite{crypten}).
-However, our general idea is broadly applicable to client-server frameworks as well.
+MPC-based ML frameworks run ML training/inference without the parties having to reveal their secret data or model weights to others. \emph{Client-server MPC}~\cite{minionn, gazelle, secureml, delphi, cheetah, cryptflow2, ezpc, bolt, bumblebee, reagen_asplos} assumes MPC between a powerful server and a less-powerful client (\emph{e.g.}, smartphone), using a mixture of homomorphic encryption (HE) and MPC protocols. \emph{Multi-server MPC}~\cite{cryptgpu, aby3, cryptflow, falcon, securenn, charmeleon, astra, blaze, flash, trident, crypten, sigma, orca} assumes MPC between two or more equally powerful servers.
+The user may participate as one of the parties (Figure~\ref{fig:mpc}(a)) or offload compute to multiple non-colluding servers (Figure~\ref{fig:mpc}(b)). {This paper assumes multi-server MPC, which is generally faster~\cite{hummingbird}, but most of our ideas are broadly applicable to client-server MPC frameworks as well.}

-Even the faster multi-server MPC is currently impractically slow to serve as an ML training/inference platform in the real world, due to the high communication incurred between the parties during execution.
-For example, running a BERT-Base inference in our setup (Section~\ref{sec:bg_cryptenplus}) requires 2.1 GB of communication per sample, which takes 1.68 seconds even on a fast, 10 Gbps LAN network.
-Compared to non-MPC inference, which can complete inference in tens of milliseconds, it is multiple orders of magnitude slower.
-Improving the overall performance, especially reducing the communication volume, is a critical challenge of the field.